MicrosoftDocs/microsoft-salescopilot-docs/articles/use-extensions.md

 [!INCLUDE [preview-banner](includes/preview-banner.md)]

-You can use extensions to integrate Sales Copilot with third-party applications.
+You can use extensions to integrate Sales Copilot with other applications.
 Integration helps you enhance the functionality of Sales Copilot and adds insights for your salespeople.

 ## Integrate with Viva Topics